Sudan–United Kingdom relations: History

 In September 2006, Prime Minister Blair said he would propose an incentive package for Sudan as part of a new initiative to end the crisis in Darfur and get United Nations peacekeeping troops on the ground.

 In supporting the United Nations Security Council resolution in 2007 to authorize the deployment of up to 26,000 peacekeepers to try to stop the violence in Darfur, British Prime Minister Gordon Brown in a speech before the General Assembly of the United Nations, urged strong support for peacekeeping in Darfur, calling the war "the greatest humanitarian disaster the world faces today".
 He also called for an end to aerial bombing of civilians, and for greater effort to support peace talks and reconstruction and said:

 But we must be clear that if any party blocks progress and the killings continue, I and others will redouble our efforts to impose further sanctions.
 The message for Darfur is that it is a time for change.

 In 2007, Sudanese President Omar Hassan al-Bashir accused Gordon Brown of deliberately undermining the Darfur peace talks and demanded a public apology after the prime minister's threat of new sanctions.
 Brown had said "Of course if parties do not come to the ceasefire there's a possibility we will impose further sanctions on the government."

 Following the decision by the International Criminal Court (ICC) to issue an arrest warrant to the Sudanese President, Gordon Brown and British Foreign Secretary David Miliband urged the Sudanese Government to co-operate with the ICC.

+In 2025, Foreign Secretary David Lammy faced criticism over the UK government's relations with the United Arab Emirates during the Sudanese civil war.
+Reports questioned the government's decision to invite the UAE to a London conference on Sudan despite allegations that it had supplied arms to the Rapid Support Forces (RSF).
+Separate media reports alleged that Foreign Office officials had sought to discourage criticism of the UAE at the United Nations over its alleged support for the RSF.

+In December 2025, Foreign Secretary Yvette Cooper condemned the "horrific" atrocities in El Fasher, describing them as a "scar on the conscience of the world".
+Her statements followed the fall of El Fasher to the Rapid Support Forces (RSF) in late October 2025, which led to reports of widespread massacres.
+In late 2025, Cooper faced significant parliamentary and public pressure regarding allegations that the United Arab Emirates (UAE) is supplying arms to the Rapid Support Forces (RSF) in Sudan.
+She has avoided committing to an immediate arms embargo on the UAE, instead focusing on diplomatic pressure and humanitarian aid.